kubernetes-sigs/cluster-api/CONTRIBUTING.md

 A new Machine can be created in a declarative way, specifying versions of various components such as the kubelet.
 It should also be able to specify provider-specific information such as OS image, instance type, disk configuration, etc., though this will not be portable.

-When a cluster is first created with a cluster config file, there is no master node or api server.
+When a cluster is first created with a cluster config file, there is no control plane node or api server.
 So the user will need to bootstrap a cluster.
 While the implementation details are specific to the provider, the following guidance should help you:

 * Your tool should spin up the external apiserver and the machine controller.
 * POST the objects to the apiserver.